Rejection Letters for Every Kind of Candidate

-You owe your job candidates professionally communicated rejections at each step of the hiring process.
+You owe your job candidates professionally communicated rejections, no matter how soon they were screened out.
 Don't allow them to feel that their efforts have disappeared down a dark hole when they hear nothing from you for weeks.
 There is nothing more unkind than to leave a candidate waiting and wondering.

 Wonder why you would send professional rejection letters to job applicants when so many employers don't?
-Sending rejection letters to job applicants who were not selected for the job is an extra, but positive step, your company can take to build goodwill with candidates.
+Sending rejection letters to job applicants who were not selected for the job is an extra—but positive—step your company can take to build goodwill with candidates.